tokio-rs/website-next/content/tokio/tutorial/shared-state.md

 # Holding a `MutexGuard` across an `.await`

-If you are using `std::sync::Mutex` and happen to hold a [`MutexGuard`] while `.await` is called, you might see an error that looks something like:
+If you are using `std::sync::Mutex` and use an `.await` while the mutex is locked, you will typically see an error like this:

 ```text
 error: future cannot be sent between threads safely